Home > News > Equality organisations welcome Scottish Government consultation to improve the Gender Recognition Act

-The LGBTI organisations welcoming the proposals are Scottish Trans Alliance, Equality Network, LGBT Youth Scotland and Stonewall Scotland.
+The LGBTI organisations welcoming the proposals are Scottish Trans, Equality Network, LGBT Youth Scotland and Stonewall Scotland.

 Women’s organisations Close the Gap, Engender, Equate Scotland, Rape Crisis Scotland, Scottish Women’s Aid and Zero Tolerance have jointly issued a statement of support for reform of the Gender Recognition Act.